FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 # Resources I have used

-Here are the blog posts that helped me doing a _manual_ setup of PKS (it can be automated, that will be for another blog post):
+Here are the blog posts that helped me doing a _manual_ setup of PKS (it can be automated, that will be for another blog post).

+Full setup as described by William Lam ( @lamw ):

 [https://www.virtuallyghetto.com/2018/03/getting-started-with-vmware-pivotal-container-service-pks-part-1-overview.html](https://www.virtuallyghetto.com/2018/03/getting-started-with-vmware-pivotal-container-service-pks-part-1-overview.html "William Lam Blog")

-As this blog post may appear daunting you may start reading a smaller version provided by the always amazing Cormac Hogan:
+As this blog post may appear daunting you may start reading a smaller version provided by the always amazing Cormac Hogan ( @CormacJHogan ):

 [https://cormachogan.com/2018/04/24/a-simple-pivotal-container-service-pks-deployment/](https://cormachogan.com/2018/04/24/a-simple-pivotal-container-service-pks-deployment/ "Faster setup")

 ## My field notes

 Start small and make sure the environment is stable.

 Take your time to setup NSX-T.

 After that BOSH will help you a lot in uninstalling/reinstalling if needed ;)